 Browser-Based Access

-- Works across platforms: Compatible with Windows, macOS, and Linux
+Works across platforms: Compatible with Windows, macOS, and Linux, supporting modern workplace solutions

 Minimal Operational Overhead